Ukrainian Baroque: Baroque literature in Ukraine

 In Ukrainian lands Baroque literature flourished in the 17th and 18th centuries and was dominated by religious and spiritual topics, as most of its authors were clergymen.
 According to Dmytro Chyzhevsky, the first Ukrainian writer to use elements of Baroque style in his works was Ivan Vyshenskyi; Baroque aesthetics are also characteristic for some parts of the Galician-Volhynian Chronicle.
 Pivotal events in the development of Baroque literature in Ukraine were the foundation of Kyiv Brotherhood School (later known as Kyiv-Mohyla Academy) in 1615 and the restoration of Eastern Orthodox hierarchy in 1620.
 Main representatives of Baroque culture in Ukrainian lands during that time were Orthodox clergymen and professors of Kyiv Academy.
 Baroque poetry was a subject taught in Ukrainian higher schools until the end of the 18th century, producing a number of prominent authors creating in that style.
-The majority of Baroque authors in Ukraine created their works in the Church Slavonic language, but also included many elements from common Ukrainian speech of that time, as well as from Polish and Russian languages.
+The majority of Baroque authors in Ukraine created their works in the Church Slavonic language, but also included many elements from common Ukrainian speech of that time, as well as from the Polish and Russian languages.
 The flowering of Baroque literature in Ukraine helped lay the foundations for Russian secular literature.